 Only minutes from Sydney Airport, in the heavily developed residential and industrial region of inner southwest Sydney, lies the Wolli Creek Valley, the only remaining natural bushland area of any significant size in this region.

 Just south of Marrickville and the Cooks River, the Wolli Valley is bounded by Earlwood, Turrella, Bardwell Park and Bexley North and can easily be accessed by train on the T2 Airport line, as well as buses.

 History of the Wolli Valley

-In the 1950s, the green corridor of bush and open space was fortunately preserved from development by a major road reservation for what was eventually known as the M5E proposal.
+In the 1950s, the green corridor of bush and open space was preserved from development by a major road reservation for what was eventually known as the M5E proposal.

-In 1984 the Wolli Creek Preservation Society was formed.
-The fight over the freeway wasn’t won until 1998, when the plan for an alternative tunnel was adopted instead.
-The M5 tunnel opened in 2002, slightly further south under Arncliffe.
+In 1984 the Wolli Creek Preservation Society was formed, and it was incorporated in 1987.
+The fight over the M5E freeway wasn’t won until 1998, when the plan for an alternative tunnel was adopted instead.
+The M5E tunnel opened in 2002, slightly further south under Bardwell Park and Arncliffe.

-Until all 50 ha of the Wolli Creek Valley bushland are under the control of NSW National Parks and Wildlife as a complete Regional Park, it won’t be safe from development and damage.
+Until all 50 ha of the Wolli Creek Valley bushland are under the control of the NPWS as a complete Wolli Creek Regional Park, it won’t be safe from development and damage.